ms-iot/content/en-US/Docs/CortanaOnIoTCore.md

 ![Consent]({{site.baseurl}}/Resources/images/cortana/Consent2.png)

-If you deny consent at first and want to use Cortana later, you could go to Device Settings under Device Portal to turn on Cortana.
+If you deny consent at first and want to use Cortana later, you could go to Device Settings in the IoTCoreDefaultApp to turn on Cortana.

 ![Enable KWS]({{site.baseurl}}/Resources/images/cortana/EnableKws.png)